dataforseo/TypeScriptClient/docs/classes/TableContent.md

 > **`optional`** **header**: [`TableContentItemInfo`](TableContentItemInfo.md)[]

-content of the header of the table
+parsed content of the header

 #### Implementation of